TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Somehow highlight the resources when they are inspected as nodes?

 - We won't forget the possible actions since all of them will have key shortcuts
 	- But we need to describe them in tooltips over the toolbars and buttons anyway